SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 * **[Redundant Unique Permissions](#redundant-unique-permissions) (1)** - these are items where unique permissions match the parent so removing them simplifies your structure without changing anyone’s access.
 * **[Leftover Anyone Links](#leftover-anyone-links) (2)** - these are anyone links that now aren't aligned with your external sharing policy because your external sharing settings have since become more restrictive.
-* **[Leftover External Users](#leftover-external-users) (3)** - these are external users whose access now aren't in compliance with your external sharing policy because your settings became more restrictive.
+* **[Leftover External Users](#leftover-external-users) (3)** - these are external users whose access is no longer in compliance with your external sharing policy because your settings became more restrictive.
 * **[Inactive Unique Permissions](#inactive-unique-permissions) (4)** - these are files with unique permissions that haven’t been accessed or modified within the defined inactivity period.

 ![Cleanup Opportunities tile](../../static/img/cleanup-opportunities-tile.png)